emagiz/emdocs/mds/microlearning/intermediate-defining-your-message-structures-limitations-of-emagiz-definitions.md

 - Imported files cannot be larger than 1MB
 - xs:all statements cannot be represented in the data model.
 - Iterations (maxOccurs) over a threshold of 50 are not accepted
-- Cross reference between entities that could lead to an invite loop are not accepted
+- Cross reference between entities that could lead to an infinite loop are not accepted

 ##### Theory